Race Across the World series 1: Route

-The checkpoints in the first series are:
+The checkpoints in the first series were:

 Race summary

-Leg 1: London → Delphi
+Leg 1: London, United Kingdom → Delphi, Greece

 The race started from Old Royal Naval College in London, finishing the first leg at the Amalia Hotel in Delphi, Greece.

 Josh and Felix made it to Calais on the first day and went down to Munich on the second.
-They worked in a farm outside Munich and gained a significant increase in cash.
+They worked on a farm outside Munich and gained a significant increase in cash.
 They quickly spent this on a train to Budapest and a coach to Athens, swapping buses to reach Delphi on the sixth day.

 Darron and Alex went on an overnight coach to Düsseldorf on Day One followed by another coach to Budapest, before catching a train to Belgrade.
-They were forced to splash out on a taxi to avoid being delayed in the Balkans, arriving 4 hours behind the leaders.
+They were forced to splash out on a taxi to avoid being delayed in the Balkans, arriving four hours behind the leaders.

 After a slow start, Natalie & Shameema took the ferry to Calais on Day Two before working in Lyon.
 They then went via Milan and over to the ferry port of Brindisi.
 They were the third team to reach Delphi.

 Sue and Claire went via Lille and Paris to reach Milan, then travelled to Venice to catch a ferry to Greece.
 They arrived in Delphi 24 hours behind Josh and Felix.

 Jinda and Bindu caught the ferry to Calais on Day One and made it to Aachen on the evening of Day 2, but returned home after receiving news of a family illness.
 Tony and Elaine took their place and went through France, Germany and into Italy and caught a ferry to Greece.
 They reached Delphi just a few minutes after Sue and Claire.

-Leg 2: Delphi → Baku
+Leg 2: Delphi, Greece → Baku, Azerbaijan

 The teams were informed that whoever arrived in Baku last would be eliminated.
-The two leading teams Josh & Felix and Darron & Alex took a boat to Çeşme, and then to Ankara where they took a slow Eastern Express train to Kars, which allowed the other teams to catch up.
+The two leading teams, Josh & Felix and Darron & Alex, took a boat to Çeşme and then to Ankara, where they took a slow Eastern Express train to Kars, which allowed the other teams to catch up.
 Fearing they were at risk of finishing fifth, Josh & Felix took an expensive taxi ride from Tbilisi to Baku.

 All the other teams chose the land route via Istanbul, where Natalie & Shameema worked to earn some money.
-As they came last in the previous leg, Elaine & Tony chose to travel non-stop by train and bus to Tbilisi, and managed to reach Baku in first place on Day 13.
+As they came last in the previous leg, Elaine & Tony chose to travel non-stop by train and bus to Tbilisi, before swiftly moving on again to reach Baku in first place on Day 13.
 In contrast, Sue & Clare decided to take a break in Tbilisi after a long bus journey, which resulted in their elimination.